Jess-FisherKappen/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](LED.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it is also temerature controlled device.
+Instead of turning a fan on, it turns on an LED; this is a similar function to mine.

 ### Related project 3 ###
 Temperature/Humidity Sensor